|

 particularly good idea after all.

 The world of botany is awash with Latin.
-As I mentioned,
+As I

 Predictably, it’s a small pandanus.
 I’m actually

-surprised that some politically correct do-gooder hasn’t
+surprised that some politically correct do-gooder

-citing the stereotypical generalization of a group of
+changed, citing the stereotypical generalization of a

-vertically-challenged African people.
+group of vertically-challenged African people.

 Anyway, the pandanus pygmaeus it is.
-Some books say that
+Some books say

-weird, 45-degree roots.
+ones with the weird, 45-degree roots.

 The pandanus pygmaeus is one of the more popular

 landscape plants in this part of the world.
-It grows to
+It grows

-runners from the base of the plant.
+out runners from the base of the plant.

-It’s variegated (has more than one color on its leaves),
+It’s variegated (has more than one color on its

-avoid scratches if you scrape against them.
+soft enough to avoid scratches if you scrape against

 It’s perfect for a border that you just can’t be